 Problem: Upon the death of an owner, his or her ownership usually passes to his or her heirs.
 The remaining owner could end up co-owning the business with the deceased owner’s spouse, children, or extended family.
 For the deceased owner’s heirs, it may be burdensome to own a business and they may not want the interest.

-Solution: Have a provision in the ownership agreement that allows the company and/or the remaining owner to purchase the deceased owner’s interest from the heirs.
+Solution: Have a provision in the partnership or ownership agreement that allows the company and/or the remaining owner to purchase the deceased owner’s interest from the heirs.

 Situation: An owner who is active in the business becomes disabled.

 Problem: The remaining owner is left with the burden of running the business.